Bismuth

 Applications for Bismuth

-Bismuth is offered in a variety of forms and sizes and used as a low melting alloy in a range of applications, such as:
+Bismuth is offered in a variety of forms and sizes and used as a low melting alloy in a range of applications.
+Some of these include:

 • As a replacement for lead in shot and bullets (bismuth-tin alloy)